-If you plan on changing the structure of your company in the future, including details on this as well.
+If you plan on changing the structure of your company in the future, include details on this as well.
 For example, you may start as a private limited company (Ltd), but grow to become a public limited company with shares offered to members of the public.

 5. Service or product information

 Here is where you get to wax lyrical about your offer and why it’s better than anything currently on the market.